 This general background is also valid with regards to DPI policy rule enforcement.

 NOTE 1 – The general context concept is here identical to the H.248 (protocol) context element.
-The “context awareness” of MGs (and MGCs) is synonym to the correspondent capability according clause 3.2.5/[ITU-T Y.2201].
+The “context awareness” of MGs (and MGCs) is synonym to the correspondent capability according to clause 3.2.5/[ITU-T Y.2201].

 {Editor’s note (2013-06 meeting): this text may be moved in the main body (clause 6?, clause 1?).}